m7md158/Restapibook/README.md

   - `manufacturing_date`: DateTime
   - `has_it_completed_missions`: Boolean
   - `inserted_timestamp`: DateTime, auto-set on creation
+  - `onwer`: ForeignKey to User (Note: field name has a typo, use as is)
   - Meta: ordered by `name`
 - `Pilot`
   - `name`: CharField